Atlanta Fed gauge shows U.S. GDP nearly flat in first quarter

-BRIEF-Store Capital priced public offering of 8.65 mln shares of common stock at $23.10 per share

-* Store Capital announces pricing of upsized public offering of common stock

-NEW YORK, March 25 A forecast model from the Federal Reserve of Atlanta on Wednesday suggested the U.S. economy is barely growing in the first quarter following an unexpectedly steep 1.4 percent drop in durable goods orders in February.
+NEW YORK A forecast model from the Federal Reserve of Atlanta on Wednesday suggested the U.S. economy is barely growing in the first quarter following an unexpectedly steep 1.4 percent drop in durable goods orders in February.

 The Atlanta Fed's GDPNow model forecast, which gained attention among traders in recent days because it well below what many economists have forecast, showed growth in U.S. gross domestic product is running at 0.2 percent, down from 0.3 percent on March 17.